 It is the compulsory path for those students with no knowledge of French who intend to take the study of the language to a Proficiency or Mastery level in their final year.
 This module can also be taken as an outside option.

-The main aim of Intensive Initial French 1 is to help students acquire the basic linguistic skills needed to cope with a visit to French-speaking countries.
-By the end of the term, students should also have acquired some general background knowledge of particular aspects of life and culture in the present-day French-speaking world.
+Following on from LA121, the main aim of Intensive Initial French 2 is to help students acquire more of the basic linguistic skills needed to cope with a visit to French-speaking countries.
+By the end of the term, students should also have acquired more general background knowledge of particular aspects of life and culture in the present-day French-speaking world.

 By the end of the module, students will be able to

 1. devise/ take part in a dialogue in the context of a range of everyday situations;

 2. do an individual oral presentation in French to express feelings, opinions and belief;

 3. carry out listening and reading comprehension tasks;